beliybear/beliybear/README.md

 Hey there 👋

-I’m Yan, a junior IOS developer, creative coder.
+I’m Ian, a junior IOS developer, creative coder.
 I make my mission to make the world easier.